Mount Sterling, Ohio: Government

 As of 2020, the mayor is Marci Darlington.

 The village had a small police department.
 In September 2011, all the paid officers except Chief Mike McCoy were laid off due to budget problems.
 In March 2012, the press reported that a part-time officer used a Taser to subdue a nine-year-old boy.
 As a result of the incident, the chief was suspended for three days while state officials investigated shutting down the department.
 The Chief later announced his resignation, officially for reasons unrelated to the taser incident.
 Since then, the Madison County Sheriff's Office has taken over.

-In June 2016 the Village Administrator, Joe Johnson, was arrested on various counts of fraud and theft and the Village has been placed under the supervision of the Auditor of the State of Ohio.
+In June 2016, Village Administrator Joe Johnson was arrested on various counts of fraud and theft and the Village was placed under the supervision of the Auditor of the State of Ohio.
 A year later, Mr. Johnson was convicted of committing various crimes and thefts estimated to be in excess of $1 million as was sentenced to over 10 years in jail.

-Instead of a Village Administrator a Physical Manager has been appointed by the State Auditor.
+Instead of a Village Administrator, a Physical Manager has been appointed by the State Auditor.